hldohaga/upfnabp/methodandresults.md

 ### Descriptive data analysis

-The data is summarised, with Mean median, and range for the key continuous variables.
+The data is summarised, with mean, median, and range for the key continuous variables.
-The key variables are omsysval, UPF intake and sodiummg.
+The key variables are systolic BP (omsysval), UPF intake (Epcnt_4) and Sodium intake (sodiummg).
 These variables are the ones which most relate to the research question.
-First for years 1-4 then for 9-11.

 There are a number of related variables in the dataset.
 These were chosen for reliability and practicality.
 These variables are ones which can also influence BP.
 They include Age, Sex, BMI, height and weight.
+Age at completion of education (educfinh), and IMD are also used.
 The population for years 1-4 are compared with those for years 9-11.

 The omsysval is a validated measurement with significant quality assessment within the dataset.
-Raw systolic values are present in the dataset but are made up of data with issues around quality.
+Raw systolic BP values are present in the dataset but are made up of data with issues around quality.
-In particular the systolic values are assessed for the effects of exercise, temperature and ill health.
+In particular the systolic BP values are assessed for the effects of exercise, temperature and ill health.
 The variable omsysval is a quality assured mean value which is reliable across the dataset.

 The sodium value is one calculated from intake based on food diaries and standard food nutrient values.
 This only reflects standard foods and is the result of assumptions about the content being consistent.
 Serum sodium values are available for the early dataset, but not the later one.
 There are also values for 24 urinary sodium which is probably a better indicator of dietary sodium for parts of the dataset, but again these are not found in both time periods.

-The Data is displayed in table x with minimum, mean, median, and maximum values.
+The food diaries need processing to identify the UPF intake.
+Each persons food diary entries are assessed against the Nova food classification from Rauber.
+Then the weight and energy content of the days food is calculated by Nova group.
+This is added to the intake for the other 3 days and the total intake by Nova group established.

+The percentage of the total intake by weight (pcnt_4) and by energy (Epcnt_4)is then calculated for each of the 4 Nova categories.
+Nova group 4 or UPF intake is used for the study.

+Mean values for the data are displayed with a comparison for weighted values.
-The exposure variables are sodium intake (Sodiummg), and ultra processed food intake (UPF_4).
+The exposure variables are sodium intake (Sodiummg), and ultra processed food intake (Epcnt_4).
 The outcome variable are the mean systolic blood pressure (omsysval).